-There is now a great deal of research about using stem cell transplants for many other conditions, eg damage to heart tissue (eg after a heart attack) or for damage to the nervous system (eg dementia or Parkinson's disease).
+There is now a great deal of research about using stem cell transplants for many other conditions - for example, damage to heart tissue (such as after a heart attack) or for damage to the nervous system (such as dementia or Parkinson's disease).

 What is a stem cell transplant?

 A stem cell transplant may be used so that you can have intensive high-dose chemotherapy (and sometimes radiotherapy) to kill cancerous cells.
 The chemotherapy is higher than conventional chemotherapy and also kills the stem cells in the bone marrow that would normally make blood cells.
 Therefore, following the chemotherapy, you are given back (transplanted) stem cells which can then make normal blood cells again.

 A stem cell transplant is sometimes called a bone marrow transplant.
 However, stem cells can be obtained from blood as well as from the bone marrow.
 So, the term stem cell transplant is now used.

 What is the bone marrow, and what are stem cells and blood cells?

 Blood cells are made in the bone marrow, by stem cells.
 Bone marrow is the soft sponge-like material in the centre of bones.
 Large flat bones such as the breastbone (sternum) and pelvis contain the most bone marrow.
 To make blood cells constantly you need a healthy bone marrow.
 You also need nutrients from your diet, including iron and some vitamins.

 Stem cells are immature (primitive) cells.
 There are two main types in the bone marrow - myeloid and lymphoid stem cells.
 These derive from even more primitive cells called common pluripotent stem cells.
 Stem cells constantly divide and produce new cells.
 Some new cells remain as stem cells and others go through a series of maturing stages (precursor or blast cells) before forming into fully formed (mature) blood cells.